Lumi-supercomputer/lumi-userguide/docs/data-analysis/lumid.md

 | 8     | AMD EPYC 7742 (2.25 GHz) | 128 (2x64) | 2048 GiB | 8x NVIDIA RTX8000 <br> with 48 GB memory | 14 TB SSD | 2x100 Gb/s |

-**Note**: The CPUs in LUMI-D are one generation older (Zen 2 / "Rome") than in LUMI-C and LUMI-G (Zen 3 / "Milan").
+**Note**: The CPUs in LUMI-D are one generation older (Zen 2 / "Rome") than in LUMI-C (Zen 3 / "Milan").
 There should be no big problem with software compatibility, though, as only a few new processor instructions related to encryption and virtualization was added to the Zen 3 core.
-We expect that almost all programs compiled for LUMI-C and LUMI-G (e.g. with `-march=znver3`) will run on LUMI-D with good performance.
+We expect that almost all programs compiled for LUMI-C (e.g. with `-march=znver3`) will run on LUMI-D with good performance.
 Please see this page [FIXME] for more information about Zen 2 vs. Zen 3 differences.